| More Information on this item |

 Betza originally valued the piece at a strengt, slightly larger than that of an ordinary bishop, but has since come to value it as about a Rook over the course of the game, with the Crooked Bishop being more valuable in the opening and midgame, and less in the endgame.
 You may find his original comments on this piece interesting to read.

-Created on: February 14, 2001.
-Last modified on: April 06, 2001.
+WWW page created: February 14, 2001.
+Last modified: April 06, 2001.